 This introductory course provides students with a conceptual understanding of the theoretical frameworks of science and research methodology, research principles across paradigms of inquiry, and research methods and techniques that apply to the study of human behaviour and physical activity.
-Basic research principles and processes, types of research and scientific methods (both quantitative and qualitative) are covered in the first term.
-Univariate statistics (e.g., t-tests, correlation, ANOVA, confidence intervals, standard scores etc.) are the focus of the second term.
+Basic research principles and processes, types of research and scientific methods (both quantitative and qualitative) are covered, as well as descriptive and inferential statistics (e.g., t-tests, correlation, ANOVA, standard scores etc.).
 Emphasis is on conceptual understanding and practical application of statistical tests that are currently used in the Exercise and Health Sciences.